secretstartups/handbook/people-group/group-conversations/index.html.md

 - Please update the Alternate Host line in the Group Conversation Agenda document.
 - Please notify any of the People Experience Associates in the #group-conversations Slack channel so that they may change the host in Zoom's settings.

 All Zoom meetings now require passwords.
-If a Group Conversation event was created in Zoom (in the People Ops Zoom account) prior to this rule, please update the GC event in Zoom and in the GitLab Team Meetings calendar.
+If a Group Conversation event was created in Zoom (in the People Operations Zoom account) prior to this rule, please update the GC event in Zoom and in the GitLab Team Meetings calendar.
-  - Log into the People Ops Zoom account, go to Meetings, find the relevant Group Conversation, then click Edit this Meeting, click the Require meeting password checkbox, Save.
+  - Log into the People Operations Zoom account, go to Meetings, find the relevant Group Conversation, then click Edit this Meeting, click the Require meeting password checkbox, Save.
   - Update the GitLab Team Meetings calendar event with the new longer URL which adds ?pwd= and then 20 random letters and numbers.

 ### Preparation Tips